l-koehler/bridgetest/README.md

 downloading Mineclonia, taking all .b3d files that are in that folder
 and pasting them into `~/.local/share/bridgetest/models/` (on linux).

-#### Things that are still missing:
+#### Things that are still missing from a usable version:

-* Crafting (Recipes are already implemented, waiting for containers)
+* Crafting (Containers work (mostly, the UI is broken))
 * Attacking/usable combat in general
-* burn the entire movement thing down and do the same mistakes again

-#### TODO:
+#### Other, smaller, broken things:

-* Rotated Blocks
+* Rotated Blocks (ex. ladders that have a "side")
-* Climbable Blocks
+* Climbable Blocks (ladders/vines)
-* Containers (waiting on upstream)
 * Sneaking (waiting on upstream)
-* Crafting recipes (sort-of waiting on Containers)

-#### Limitations:

-Note:
-*Currently*, nearly everything is a limitation, but
-most things are planned to be added.
-This only lists problems that will
-likely remain even if this ever becomes somewhat complete.
-Technical Limitations:
+* Swimming
+* Various block interactions like opening doors, using levers etc.
+* Particles (will suck to implement, delayed until i cant do other stuff instead)
+* Imprecisions in the movement (the client speed/gravity etc is not exact, so
+  server/client will drift out of sync for up to half a block, at which point the
+  proxy re-positions the client)

+#### Even more limitations (ones that don't affect gameplay):

 * The Minecraft server needs to be in offline-mode.
 I could fix that
   with `azalea-auth` but most people who might use this probably do not
   have a minecraft account.
+TODO later

 * Any Anticheats are ~~likely~~ near-certain to ban you.
   (if they don't, you probably found a bug in the anticheat? the traffic sent
   by this proxy is looking basically the same as that from any bot.)
   That is a slight danger even with GeyserMC in proxy mode, a similar
   (but mature) program basically doing the same thing for Bedrock.

-* The program cannot run as a server- or clientside mod.
-  Server-side would probably be possible *somehow*, but
-  there are only few protocol librarys for minetest, none of them for Java.

-  A Client-side mod is simply impossible, as the Minetest Modding API (Lua)
-  does not allow me to rip the entire engine networking out and replace it.

 * The program *might* work on Windows, but I am not testing this.
   If you find a windows bug, feel free to open a issue, but I will only work